TwoRavens/raven-metadata-service/dev_notes/local_install.md

 ### Make a virtualenv and install requirements

-- From the Terminal and within the `ravens-metadata-service` repository.
+- From the Terminal and within the `raven-metadata-service` repository.
 - Run the following commands (May take a couple of minutes)

   ```